ostinelli/apnotic/README.md

 Apnotic::Connection.development(options)
 ```

 > The concepts of PRODUCTION and DEVELOPMENT are different from what they used to be in previous specifications.
-Anything built directly from XCode and loaded on your phone will have the app generate DEVELOPMENT tokens, while everything else (TestFlight, Apple Store, HockeyApp, ...) will be considered as PRODUCTION environment.
+Anything built directly from Xcode and loaded on your phone will have the app generate DEVELOPMENT tokens, while everything else (TestFlight, Apple Store, HockeyApp, ...) will be considered as PRODUCTION environment.

 #### Methods